ArixElo/B250M-Z270-macOS-EFI/README.md

 # MSI B250M-PRO-VH macOS OpenCore EFI

 ## macOS & OpenCore Versions
-- macOS Big Sur 11.6/Monterey 12.3.1
+- macOS Big Sur 11.6/Monterey 12.5.1/Latest Ventura Beta.
-- OpenCore r0.7.9
+- OpenCore r0.8.3

 **Catalina isn't supported at all!**

 ## Usage guide:
-- Make macOS Installer by following this link: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
+- Make macOS Monterey Installer by following this link: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
 - After making it, simply download latest version of EFI and unpack EFI folder, use https://github.com/corpnewt/GenSMBIOS to generate your SMBIOS configs for **iMac18,1** model,
 - After that, simply drag your EFI folder to root of your macOS Installer USB drive.
 - Reboot to UEFI and set recommended settings that are under this,